DOUGLAS FIR TEACHING GARDEN

-The teaching garden was planted in Oct 2021, thanks to funding from Park People, Neighbourhood Small Grants, Kinross Creek Co-op, and our Art for Plants Fundraiser.
+The Douglas Fir Teaching Garden was originally planted on Oct 24 2021, at a Community Planting Event, thanks to funding from Park People, Neighbourhood Small Grants, Kinross Creek Co-op, and Free the Fern’s Art for Plants Fundraiser.

 Plants in the Garden